sirredbeard/awesome-wsl/README.md

 ### 3. What is Windows?

 Windows is a family of proprietary operating systems, all of which are developed, marketed, and sold by Microsoft.
-Currently Windows is available for Intel x86-based and ARM-based PCs.
-The Windows Subsystem for Linux first shipped in Windows 10 Anniversary Update, version number 1607, in August 2016.
+Currently Windows 10 is Microsoft's flagship operating system.
+Windows 10 is available for Intel x86-based and arm64-based PCs.
+The Windows Subsystem for Linux first shipped in [Windows 10 Anniversary Update](https://blogs.msdn.microsoft.com/wsl/2016/07/08/bash-on-ubuntu-on-windows-10-anniversary-update/), version number 1607, in August 2016.
 WSL can be enabled for free on all versions of Windows 10 after 1607, including Home, Professional, Enterprise, Server, LTSB, and Education.
+Originally only available for Intel x86-based PCs, Ubuntu 18.04 for arm64 was made available on the Microsoft store in [May 2018](https://twitter.com/TheRealHariP/status/994293523514970112).

 ### 4. What is the Windows Subsystem for Linux?